default

 Since I have visited all of these Countries, here are my current choices as of today:

-– Thailand (Koh Samui – it is also an easy ferry ride to Koh Phagan and Koh Tao as they were all my favorite islands).
+– Thailand (Koh Samui – it is also an easy ferry ride to Koh Phangan and Koh Tao, as they were all my favorite islands).

 – Philippines (Siquijor Island – it was also my favorite place I visited).